 My favourite part of the class was making (and eating!) the empanadas.
 We learnt how to make the pastry and roll it out into the right shape and size, create a satisfying meaty filling and – most challenging of all – stuff, fold and twist them to produce the most beautiful little parcels.
 I was anything but a natural at the latter.
 My first attempt looked more like dim-sum…but with Norma by my side, I eventually mastered the art of creating perfectly formed empanadas.

 Norma’s cookery class is an absolute must for anyone wanting to indulge in local Argentinian culture, and we feel very lucky to have been so warmly welcomed into her home.
-Her empanada recipe is definitely one we will be taking home to recreate the taste of Argentina, over and over again!
+Her empanada recipe is definitely one we will be taking home to recreate the taste of Argentina, over and over again.
+Try them for yourself!

 You can follow Norma @argentinecooknorma